ad3002/PyExp/README.md

-# PyExp: a tiny Python framework for experiment execution
+# TinyExp:  a microframework for small computational experiments

 ## Contents